 The Role of a Procurement Analyst

-Procurement analysts communicate frequently with vendors, as well as visit their distribution centers and plants to learn about their products, services and prices.
+Procurement analysts communicate frequently with vendors, as well as visit their distribution centers and plants to learn about their products, services, and prices.
 Following these visits, analysts prepare reports on the suppliers and vendors and submit them for review.
 After a suitable vendor has been chosen, analysts negotiate contract terms after offering bids to desired vendors.
-Travel may be required to attend trade shows, conferences and meetings to keep up to date with industry trends and network with new suppliers.
+Travel may be required to attend trade shows, conferences, and meetings to keep up to date with industry trends and network with new suppliers.

 Becoming a Procurement Analyst

 Procurement analysts are typically required to have at least a bachelor’s degree.
-One of the most common degrees for this career is a Bachelor of Science in Business Administration.
-This type of degree teaches strategic management, foundational business principles and marketing.
+One of the most common degrees for this career path is a Bachelor of Science in Business Administration.
+This type of degree teaches strategic management, foundational business principles, and marketing.
 Experience with certain computer software is necessary, such as spreadsheet analysis and SAP business management software.

 On-the-job training lasts over one year, with procurement analysts being taught how to perform their basic job duties, such as negotiating with suppliers and monitoring inventory levels.
-Some certification may be required but is not mandatory with all employers.
+Some certification may be required but is not mandatory for all employers.